A memoir of exile and rebellion—

 Anyone running from their village—anyone at the

-Millions of Ukrainians were held at gunpoint in
+Millions were held at gunpoint in their own homes

 The Communists demanded everyone give the Oath